orangeguppy/Reinforcement-Learning-with-Tic-Tac-Toe/README.md

 # Key lessons learnt
 1. Using lazy-loading for initialising the Q-table is very important.
 I tried to initialise all possible permutations of states and actions at first, but it greatly slowed training time.
-2. I initialised updated the Q-Table like this (pseudocode):
+2. I initially updated the Q-Table like this (pseudocode):

    a) Player's turn